bthalenberg/MAC0213/propostas-de-analises.md

 Outros deliverables serão acrescentados conforme as conversas com a SME e a disponibilidade de determinados dados.
 Com o caminhar das análises, verificaremos que outras análises fazem sentido ou não e alteraremos a proposta.

-A desenvolver.

-# PROPOSTA 3

-A desenvolver.

-# PROPOSTA 4

-A desenvolver.